-Washer Dryer FAQs
+Washer Dryer FAQ’s

-Man reaching into a tumble dryer
+Man reaching into a washer dryer filled with clothes

 What is a Washer Dryer?